Daily Electricity Usage

 Average Peak Sun Hours Per Day

 This value is the average daily solar irradiation for your geographic location.
-This value will be used, along with your average electricity consumption, to calculate the peak power capacity of a PV system to meet your needs.
 Average daily solar insolation is also known as Peak Sun Hours, which is the number of hours per day that your location receives 1 kWh/m2 of solar irradiance.
 An excellent source for finding the average daily solar irradiation for your region is http://www.solarelectricityhandbook.com/solar-irradiance.html.

 A PV system should be designed based on your electricity usage patterns.
 If your system will be designed for seasonal use, use the irradiation values from only those months in which you will need electricity.
 If you need an uninterrupted supply of electricity from an off-grid system year round, use the December irradiation value in the system sizing calculator.
-The solar irradiation is at a minimum in December, so sizing your system based on this value will ensure that the batteries will be sufficiently charged during the rest of the year.
+Designing based upon the least sunniest month will ensure that the batteries will be sufficiently charged during the rest of the year.

 Nominal System Voltage